 In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net assets that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until that time.
-The Health and Human Services has three types of deferred inflows that qualify for reporting in this category.
 The governmental funds report unavailable revenue from grant monies receivable for amounts that are not considered available to liquidate liabilities of the current period.
 Unavailable revenue arises only under the modified accrual basis of accounting and, accordingly, is reported only in the governmental fund balance sheet.
-The unavailable revenue amount is deferred and recognized as an inflow of resources in the period that the amounts become available.
+Unavailable revenue is deferred and recognized as an inflow of resources in the period that the amount becomes available.
 The Health and Human Services also reports deferred inflows of resources associated with defined benefit pension plans and OPEB.
-These inflows arise only under the full accrual basis of accounting and, accordingly are only reported in the statement of net position.
+These inflows arise only under the full accrual basis of accounting and, accordingly, are only reported in the statement of net position.